Pdshende/Object_detection_using_Tensorflow_API/README.md

 You can use your phone to take pictures of the objects or download images of the objects from Google Image Search.
 I recommend having at least 200 pictures overall.
-I used 311 pictures to train my card detector.
+I used 311 pictures to train my object detector.

 Make sure the images aren't too large.
 They should be less than 200KB each, and their resolution shouldn't be more than 720x1280.
 The larger the images are, the longer it will take to train the classifier.
 You can use the resizer.py script in this repository to reduce the size of the images.